Where’s My Wiki?

 To come back to the original question, any content you enter into a Teams Wiki is invisible for search purposes.
 You can’t find it in Teams or by using Microsoft 365 Search or Delve.
 This is rather a mystery because Microsoft makes a big thing of being able to search for content across Office 365, but perhaps it’s a feature that’s “coming soon.”

-To learn more about Teams and the tabs you can create for channels, read Chapter 13 of the Office 365 for IT Pros ebook.
+To learn more about Teams and the tabs you can create for channels, read the chapter covering Teams architecture in the Office 365 for IT Pros ebook.